AhmedNadar/OLD_ahmednadar.github.io/_posts/2015-01-05-fixing-csv-parsing-error-undefined-method-encode-for-nil-nilclass-nomethoderror.md

   (RegDate,first_Name,last_Name,......)
 {% endhighlight %}

 it worked as well; and `NoMethodError` went away.
-Horray.
+Hooray.